-While this Mediterranean peninsula is surrounded by 7,500 kilometers of seaside, there are also magnificent lakeside views as well.
-The majestic, serenity of some are complimented by the dramatic landscapes of others.
-Whether you fancy a sand lined lagoons, fresh water sanctuaries amongst the mountains, or a pond surrounded by the forest, Italy has it.
+While the Mediterranean peninsula of Italy is surrounded by 7,500 kilometers of seaside, there are also magnificent lakeside views as well.
+The majestic serenity of some lakes is complimented by the dramatic landscapes of others.
+Whether you fancy a sand lined lagoon, a fresh water sanctuary in the mountains, or a pond surrounded by the forest, Italy has it.
 The lakeside is more peaceful than the sea and can make for a great holiday home or even a place to live in all year.

-The main lake district is in the North of Italy, consisting of Lake Como, Lake Garda, and Lake Maggiore.
-However, there are more throughout the country.
-We will dive into the Northern lake district first and then move on to the other regions.
-While all of Italy’s coasts are beautiful, the lake coasts are particular and offer a very different feeling than that of the sea.
-Many areas hold restrictions on building development so the value of the home and area that you fall in love with when buying the property is protected.
+The main lake district is in the north of Italy, consisting of Lake Como, Lake Garda, and Lake Maggiore.
+However, there are more lakes throughout the country.
+We will dive into the northern lake district first and then move on to the other regions.
+While all of Italy’s coasts are beautiful, the lake coasts are unique and offer a very different feeling compared to the sea.
+Many areas have restrictions on building so the nature and greenery around your home are protected.
 The real estate market is very safe in Italy with many buyers and plenty of demand for property.
 This keeps the prices stable and makes it easy to sell your house if you ever want to.
-There are very few spikes in the market in general and property holds its value very well.
+There are very few spikes in the real estate market.

-The lakes of the north are close to big northern Italian cities like Milan so there is plenty of money to spend on stable infrastructure and wealth.
-Wealthy northern Italian families search for second homes here also so properties are expensive as the demand is high.
-You can find some good deals of course if you shop around.
-This is a great location for connections for travel to other cities or countries.
-All the lakes are close to Milan, Italy’s main working city with incredible connections to the rest of Europe.
+The lakes of the north are close to big northern Italian cities like Milan so there is plenty of money to spend on stable infrastructure and tourist attractions.
+Wealthy northern Italian families search for second homes here so properties are expensive as the demand is high.
+Still, you can find some good deals if you look around carefully.
+This area is well connected to other cities and countries.
+All of the lakes are close to Milan, Italy’s biggest and most international city, which has incredible connections to the rest of Europe.
 Italians enjoy these waterside towns as a break from the city life.
-This is a wealthy area with high quality of life.
+This is a wealthy area with a high quality of life.

 Lake Como is one of the most well known lakes of Italy.
-It’s famous for many things, especially its beauty, but also because the world famous actor, George Clooney holds a property here.
-Some believe this is the most romantic and beautiful of all the Italian lakes but each have their charm and none is much better than another.
+It’s famous for many things, especially its beauty, but also because the world famous actor, George Clooney, has a property here.
+Some believe this is the most romantic and beautiful of all the Italian lakes but each one has its own charm.

-The vibe of this lake can be quite dramatic and surreal.
-With views of the Alps, and misty fogs, it can be a scene right from a old romantic painting.
-With its narrow Y shape, each coast offers a view of another coastal town on the lake.
-Many famous people own properties here and many towns offer a feeling of sophistication and elegance.
-It can be quite pricy so if you are looking for property here, be prepared to spend a pretty penny.
+This lake can feel quite magical and surreal.
+With a view of the Alps and misty fogs, it can look like a scene out of an old romantic painting.
+Since the lake is quite narrow, each coast offers a view of another coastal town on the lake.
+Many famous people own properties here and many towns are sophisticated and elegant to cater to them.
+Houses here can be quite pricey so be prepared to spend a pretty penny.

-This lake is Italy’s largest and most visited and situated about 80 miles east of Lake Como.
+This lake is Italy’s largest and most visited and it’s situated about 80 miles east of Lake Como.
 It’s a fantastic place for windsurfing and sailing due to strong northern winds and it becomes very crowded during the summer months.
 Lake Garda has mountainous terrain for hiking and sightseeing in the north, which gets flatter and flatter as you move down the coastline.
-You can find villas and apartments here, many part of developments offering common pools.
-However, villas may have many amenities on their property specific for that place itself.
-Garda is very family friendly with many kids around the area.
-However, it is probably the most expensive to buy property here of all the lakes.
+You can find villas and apartments here, many with shared swimming pools.
+However, villas also often have private amenities.
+Garda is very family friendly as many Italians bring their children here.
+However, Garda probably is the most expensive of all the lakes for buying property.

 While foreigners may be most familiar with the lakes of the North, there are dozens of lakes of varying sizes all over the country.
-The central regions are home to some beautiful lakes as well.
-In the regions of Tuscany, Umbria, and the capital city of Rome are in this area.
-So, while you may not have the close metropolitan and wealthy north, the central regions offer the best wines and other breathtaking landscapes.
-They are more inexpensive than the northern lakes and offer more warm months out of the year.
+There are some beautiful lakes in central Italy as well, especially in the regions of Tuscany and Umbria, and near the capital city of Rome.
+The central regions may not be as metropolitan and wealthy as the north, but they offer the best wines and also have breathtaking landscapes.
+They are cheaper than the northern lakes and have a warmer weather.

 LAKE BOLSENA & LAKE BRACCIANO

-Pricing in the Italian market is at a bit of a stand still.
-There are less buyers out there today so typically, sellers are not hurrying buyers to make decisions.
-You have the added benefit of time to shop around and consider all the factors before buying.
-Additionally this has led to many sellers accepting offers below their asking price.
-It’s a great time to buy and the market is very safe and secure.
+Pricing in the Italian market is at a bit of a stand still, as owners are not in a hurry to sell their properties.
+You have plenty of time to shop around and pick the property you like best before buying.
+Overall, this is a great time to buy and the market is very safe and secure.
 Italy’s lakeside properties are a great investment!